 October 3, 2020 - Texas A&M researchers are looking into a potential vaccine that may help with COVID-19.
 In addition to the medical professionals that have participated in the BCG vaccine study, more first responders such as firefighters and police officers can now see if they are eligible for the study.

-September 24, 2020 - Fiocruz and the Murdoch Children’s Research Institute, in Australia, announced they will begin testing the BCG vaccine on 3,000 healthcare professionals, to verify the protection of the immunizer against Covid-19 as well.
-The trial, which was initially expected to be carried out only in the state of Mato Grosso do Sul, will be expanded to the state of Rio de Janeiro.
-Coordinated in Brazil by Fiocruz researchers Julio Croda and Margareth Dalcolmo, the research was approved by the National Committee of Ethics in Research.
+September 24, 2020 - Fiocruz and the Murdoch Children’s Research Institute in Australia announced they would begin testing the BCG vaccine on 3,000 healthcare professionals to verify the immunizer's protection against Covid-19.
+The trial, which was initially expected to be carried out only in Mato Grosso do Sul, will be expanded to Rio de Janeiro.
+Coordinated in Brazil by Fiocruz researchers Julio Croda and Margareth Dalcolmo, the National Committee approved the research of Ethics in Research.

 September 21, 2020 - Harvard Medical School updated a phase 3 study: The purpose of this study is to assess the efficacy of Bacille Calmette-Guérin (BCG) vaccination compared to placebo in reducing severe Covid-19 disease among elderly residents of skilled nursing facilities.

 September 21, 2020 - Usually, non-randomized studies can provide evidence only of correlations, not actual causation.
 But the type of analysis that the Chaisemartins applied is different.
 “The regression discontinuity method we used is considered almost as reliable as a randomized controlled trial in terms of teasing out correlation from causation."